comet-buildings/ts-glue/README.md

 ```

 # Usage
+In order to use Glue, you need to do 3 things:
+- Build a ServiceLocator object that will hold a descriptions of all the components and functions that might need to be injected
+- Register implementations
+- USe the service locator to inject the implementations previously registered

-To begin using Glue, you need to build a "ServiceLocator" object and a description of all the functions and components that it will handle.
+So let's begin by building a "ServiceLocator" object and a description of all the functions and components that it will handle.
 Let's say we have a clock function we want to inject in our codebase:
 ```
 type Clock = () => Date;